Huangjiahui1/Motion-trajectory/README.md

-# Animal Behavior and Genetics Code Repository
+# Animal Behavior and Genetic Analysis Code Repository
 This repository contains the supplementary code for our manuscript titled "Genetic and Evolutionary Insights into Panic-related Escape Behaviors in Ovine Animals."
 The code is organized into four main sections:

 ## 1. Running and Jumping Trajectory Analysis and Phenotype Calculation